Do not have an account?

 • Interest on borrowed capital u/s 24(b)

-Chapter VI-A deductions will not be available to a HUF taxpayer opting for the New Tax Regime u/s 115 BAC.
+Following deductions will be available to a taxpayer opting for the Old Tax Regime

 Nature of Property